National Federation of Canadian University Students: Middle years: 1940–1963

 NFCUS reemerged after the war in 1944 and 1945, however there was disagreement over continuity from 1940).
 However, by 1946 a conference was organized and held at the University of Toronto where Maurice Sauvé was elected president.
 By the mid-1950s, with university enrollment down which resulted in low funds, student councils pulled out of NFCUS, putting its existence in danger.
 By 1953, tensions with Quebec were becoming apparent as delegates disagreed over questions of federal aid versus Quebec students' prerogative to lobby their provincial government.
 In March 1956, McGill University, University of British Columbia, University of Toronto, Université de Montréal and University of Manitoba had left NFCUS.
-NFCUS recovered in the late 1950s after it invested considerable time convincing local student councils of the 'usefulness' of the Federation.
-Also, enrollment crept up again and NFCUS improved its student travel discount program.
+NFCUS recovered in the late 1950s after it invested considerable time convincing local student councils of the 'usefulness' of the federation.
+Also, enrolment crept up again and NFCUS improved its student travel discount program.
 In return, university student councils played a more active role in NFCUS as responsibility for selecting delegates became the responsibility of the councils (instead of local NFCUS committees).
 As a result of these efforts, NFCUS was able to hire more staff, balance its budget, and engage in government lobbying with respect to funding for universities.
 The late 1950s was a turning point for NFCUS.

 By 1957, NFCUS rebounded from the mid-1950s doldrums.
 Alliances were made with university professors through their newly formed (1951) union, Canadian Association of University Teachers (CAUT), and the National Conference of Canadian Universities (NCCU, today known as the Association of Universities and Colleges of Canada (AUCC)).
 In 1957, NFCUS also resolved to fight for financial aid for any "needy and worthy" student.

 From the late 1950s to the early 1960s, government aid for university students was NFCUS' primary objective on the national level.
 Annual briefs were researched, written and published by NFCUS and presented to provincial and federal governments.
-A former NFCUS president (1959–1960), Jacques Gérin, recounts NFCUS’ political aims at the time:
+A former NFCUS president (1959–1960), Jacques Gérin, recounts NFCUS' political aims at the time:

 The first and foremost [issue] was more money for education, namely scholarships for students, accessibility to education.
 We argued for reduced costs.
 The issue in those days was that university education was for a reserved lot: privileged students who had the means.
 And that meant only 8% of the student-aged population was at university.
 So at all levels—provincially, nationally—that was the big fight—to open up university education.